komistaja/prakticum_node/README.md

-Server for "prakticum_angular" using NodeJS / express.js / express/session and mongoDB
+REST-API Server for "prakticum_angular" using NodeJS / express.js / express/session and mongoDB

 Login still work in progress.